scimma/astrodash-web/astrodash-docs/docs/api/troubleshooting.md

 # Troubleshooting & Debugging

-Comprehensive guide to diagnosing and resolving issues with AstroDash API.
+Comprehensive guide to diagnosing and resolving issues with AstroDASH 2.0 API.

 ## Common Failure Scenarios